Reparations for slavery in the United States

-U.S. historical context
+US historical context

 In colonial times

 The debate on reparations reaches as far back as the eighteenth century.
 Quakers, who were some of the first abolitionists in the United States, almost unanimously insisted that freed slaves were entitled to compensation from their former owners.
 If an owner repented of his sin of owning a chattel slave, he needs to atone for it by making amends.
 Quakers cited the book of Deuteronomy, in which owners were exhorted to share their goods with former slaves.

 During the Revolutionary War, Warner Mifflin advocated for restitution for freed ex-slaves as early as 1778, in the form of cash payments, land, and shared crop arrangements.
-Gary B. Nash writes that, "he may fairly be called the father of American reparationism".
+Gary B. Nash writes that, "he may fairly be called the father of American reparation".

 Before the Civil War

 Well before slavery was abolished nationally in 1865, abolitionists presented suggestions on what could or should be done to compensate the enslaved workers after their liberation.

-Early in 1859, in a book dedicated to "Old Hero" John Brown, James Redpath declared himself a "reparationist", and implies that in his view, the lands of the Confederacy should be given to the ex-slaves.
+Early in 1859, in a book dedicated to "Old Hero" John Brown, James Redpath declared himself a "reparation advocate", and implies that in his view, the lands of the Confederacy should be given to the ex-slaves.
 He also quotes an earlier poem, by William North, that refers to "the course of reparation".

-Later that year, after Brown's execution, Redpath reported in the first biography of Brown that he "was not merely an emancipationist, but a reparationist.
+Later that year, after Brown's execution, Redpath reported in the first biography of Brown that he was not merely an emancipationist, but a reparation advocate.
 He believed, not only that the crime of slavery should be abolished, but that reparation should be made for the wrongs that had been done to the slave.
 What he believed, he practiced.
 On this occasion [Missouri raid, 1859], after telling the slaves that they were free, he asked them how much their services had been worth, and—having been answered—proceeded to take property to the amount thus due to the negroes."

 Calls for permanent confiscation and redistribution of plantation lands had already been made by Representatives George W. Julian and Thaddeus Stevens, both of the Radical Republican faction.